Registered Psychologist · Victoria, BC

 actually specializes in this.

-I'm a registered psychologist with 15+ years of experience working with individuals and couples on trauma, sexual health, relationships, and the kinds of problems that don't have easy answers.
+I'm Tami-Lee Duncan, a registered psychologist with 15+ years of experience working with individuals and couples on sexual health, relationships, trauma, and the kinds of problems that don't have easy answers.
 My work is grounded in neuroscience, built on evidence, and tailored to the person in front of me.

-Sexual health, couples therapy, and trauma are still significant gaps in most clinical training.
+Sexual health and couples therapy are still significant gaps in most clinical training.
 I've spent my career building real depth in these areas — through direct clinical work, medical education, and personal research.
 That specialization is what sets my practice apart.

 I also work with people navigating anxiety, life transitions, fertility challenges, and perinatal mental health.
 Whatever brings you in, the approach is the same — honest, grounded, and focused on what actually helps.